JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 6.5.3 to 6.5.4

-No noteworthy changes
+No potential breaking changes.

 ## Changes from 6.5.2 to 6.5.3

-No noteworthy changes
+No potential breaking changes.

 ## Changes from 6.5.1 to 6.5.2